 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at September 30, 2020, the Company had cash of \$1,175,334 to settle current liabilities of \$779,944.
-Management intends to obtain additional equity or loan financing and/or dispose of its marketable securities or other assets in order to meet its current liabilities as they become due.
+Management intends to obtain additional equity or loan financing and/or dispose of its marketable securities or other assets (Note 7(d)) in order to meet its current liabilities as they become due.
 See going concern discussion in Note 2.